simonplattner/k8s-sandbox/CONTRIBUTING.md

 # Welcome to the project!

-## Report bugs and feature requests

-Users of the product that wish to report bugs or feature requests are invited to use the _issues_ feature here on GitHub.
-Don't forget to check if an issue for your input already exists.
-The project offers issue templates that can help you identify all the relevant information.
+This project is a sandbox for my personal use.
+I am grateful for suggestions and feedback in general.

 ## Discuss the project

-When you just want to talk about this project or engage with the community, then feel free to use the _discussion_ feature here on GitHub.
+Feel free to use the _discussion_ feature here on GitHub.

 ## Create pull requests